Offenbach Ost station

-Offenbach (Main) Ost station is the second most important station after Offenbach Hauptbahnhof of Offenbach am Main in the German state of Hesse.
-Today it is served exclusively by the Rhine-Main S-Bahn.
-Although Offenbach Hauptbahnhof is served by some Regional-Express services and a few intercity services each day it is rated as a category 4 station, while Offenbach Ost station is now rated as a category 3 station.
+Offenbach (Main) Ost station is the second most important station after Offenbach Hauptbahnhof in Offenbach am Main in the German state of Hesse.
+It is served exclusively by the Rhine-Main S-Bahn.
+Although Offenbach Hauptbahnhof is served by some Regional-Express services and a few intercity services each day, it is rated as a category 4 station, while Offenbach Ost station is rated as a category 3 station.

 History

 Offenbach Ost station was opened on 15 November 1873 on the Frankfurt-Hanau line.
 On 30 October 1896 the Rodgau Railway (Offenbach–Reinheim line) was opened.